dojo/docs/dojox/grid/EnhancedGrid/plugins/Printer.rst

 Introduction
 ============

 This plugin is based on the Exporter plugin.
-Actually, an export writer, TableWriter, is used to transfer the grid data to HTML tables.
-This simple plugin decorates these HTML tables with customized CSS styles and table properties, and forms a complete HTML page for printing.
+Actually, an export writer - TableWriter, is used to transfer the grid data to HTML tables.
+This simple plugin decorates these HTML tables with customized CSS styles and table properties, and then forms a complete HTML page for printing.

 .. code-example::
   :toolbar: themes, versions, dir